-These rules allow any outbound TCP traffic on the fxp0 interface and also permits the reply traffic to pass back through the firewall.
-While keeping state is a nice feature, its use significantly improves the performance of your firewall as state lookups are dramatically faster than running a packet through the filter rules.
+This rule allows any outbound TCP traffic on the fxp0 interface and also permits the reply traffic to pass back through the firewall.
+Keeping state significantly improves the performance of your firewall as state lookups are dramatically faster than running a packet through the filter rules.

 The modulate state option works just like keep state except that it only applies to TCP packets.
 With modulate state, the Initial Sequence Number (ISN) of outgoing connections is randomized.
 This is useful for protecting connections initiated by certain operating systems that do a poor job of choosing ISNs.
-Starting with OpenBSD 3.5, the modulate state option can be used in rules that specify protocols other than TCP.
+To allow simpler rulesets, the modulate state option can be used in rules that specify protocols other than TCP; in those cases, it is treated as keep state.